yashjain28/splunk-service/Readme.md

 ## Overview

-Splunk is a platform which helps user to have good analytics on their data.
+Splunk is a platform which helps user to have powerful analytics on their data.
 Sending the IoT device data to Splunk can help generate interesting analytics.
 This ipm-package helps user send data to Splunk.

 This is an ipm package, which contains one or more reusable assets within the ipm Community.
 The 'package.json' in this repo is a ipm spec's package.json, [here](https://docs.clearblade.com/v/3/6-ipm/spec), which is a superset of npm's package.json spec, [here](https://docs.npmjs.com/files/package.json).